reinhart1010/nix/docs/en/common/cupsaccept.md

 # cupsaccept

 Accept jobs sent to destinations.
-NOTE: destination is referred as a printer or a class of printers.
+Note: destination is referred as a printer or a class of printers.
 See also: `cupsreject`, `cupsenable`, `cupsdisable`, `lpstat`.
 More information: <https://www.cups.org/doc/man-cupsaccept.html>.